 You are invited to the Johnny Mac Foundation 14th Wish Gala on Saturday, February 11, 2023 from 7:00 pm – 11:00 pm at The Mansion at Oyster Bay.
 Cocktail party, bar, dancing, raffles, and more!

-You are invited to the Johnny Mac Foundation Golf Outing in the summer of 2023!
-Check back soon for more information.
+You are invited to the Johnny Mac Foundation Golf Outing on July 18, 2023 in Smithtown.
 There will be pre-golf breakfast, contests, giveaways, lunch, 50/50 (no givebacks allowed), music, raffles and more!

 The Johnny Mac Foundation is proud to have participated in the Bayport-Blue Point St. Patrick’s Day Parade.
 Photo taken by John Walters.

 The Johnny Mac Foundation filled the Mitten Tree at the Bayport-Blue Point Library thanks to generous donations and Jack’s Aunt who knitted all the hats!

 In co-sponsorship with the BBP Library, the foundation sponsored an evening with 1969 NY Met Ed kranepool!

 The foundation participates every year in the Stephen Siller Tunnel to Towers Run in memory of John and all the firefighters we lost on 9/11 and afterwards.

 In co-sponsorship with the BBP Library, the foundation sponsored an evening with inspirational speaker Rohan Murphy.